skeller1/extr/readme.md

 4. __Enable method rendering__

     The Extr gem registers a new mime type in your rails app: (`:ext => application/ext`).
-With using `respond_to :ext` you can use the render :json method of rails or separate your answer in your own view:
+Using `respond_to :ext` allows you to create the response in 2 different ways:

         class ProjectsController < ApplicationController